 Originally approved February 2020

-As an adjunct to this policy statement, ACEP has prepared a Policy Resource and Education Paper (PREP) entitled, “Use of Antitussive Medications in the Pediatric Population”
+As an adjunct to this policy statement, ACEP has prepared a Policy Resource and Education Paper (PREP) entitled, “Use of Antitussive Medications in Acute Cough in Young Children”

 Recognizing the lack of efficacy and risk of adverse events associated with antitussive medications in pediatric patients, the American College of Emergency Physicians (ACEP):